bootlin/buildroot-external-st/docs/internals.md

 be rebased on top of the latest Buildroot 2021.02.x to continue to benefit from the security fixes provided by the Buildroot community.

-Here are the 4 changes:
+Here are the 3 changes:

-* Update to the `gcnano-binaries` package to a newer version.
+* Update the `gcnano-binaries` package to a newer version.
 This package contains the closed-source OpenGL user-space libraries, which need to be in sync with the kernel side.
 This change has been accepted in upstream Buildroot.